FlaxEngine/FlaxDocs/manual/get-started/editor.md

 The **Flax Editor** is a standalone, all-in-one application used to develop games with the Flax Engine.
 Flax documentation covers the most important topics and describes how to use the editor tools.
-Follow thesee instructions to further your game development!
+Follow these instructions to further your game development!

 ## Topics